thomassie/thomassie.github.io/aboutme.md

 ### ...Nature Conservation

-Well, biology and nature conservation have always been and still are at the core of all activities.
-I
+Well, biology and nature conservation have always been and still are at the core of all my activities.
+I draw my motivation form the idea of contributing in whatever way to the preservation of our environment and a sustainable way of living.
+To me

 ### ...Education